Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-studio-apps/_index.md

 1. A system or user request a action to a resource
-2. The configured Policy Enforcment Point for the API/View triggers to evaulaute
+2. The configured Policy Enforcment Point for the API/View triggers to verify if the access